Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Introduction

 \section{Introduction}

-Magnetic resonance imaging (MRI) is a non-invasive imaging modality with high diagnostic quality owing to its superior soft-tissue contrast.
-However, MRI suffers from long scan times, requiring accelerated imaging methods to enable clinical applications where rapid imaging is necessary.
-Parallel imaging is a commonly used method for accelerated imaging where sensitivity maps of receiver coils are utilized to resolve coherent aliasing artifacts from uniformly undersampled data \cite{sense}.
-Another powerful tool to accelerate MRI acquisition using undersampled k-space data is compressed sensing (CS), which exploits the sparsity of the reconstructed image in a hand-crafted transform domain \cite{cs-mri}.
-However, these methods either have limited efficacy at large acceleration factors or have long reconstruction times and require careful fine-tuning of hyperparameters.
+MRI is a non-invasive imaging modality with high diagnostic quality owing to its excellent soft-tissue contrast.
+However, because data acquisition can be inherently slow, MRI suffers from long scan times, and thus, requires accelerated imaging techniques to enable clinical applications.
+One such approach is parallel imaging (PI), where redundant measurements among receiver coils are used to resolve coherent aliasing artifacts from uniformly undersampled data \cite{pruessmann1999sense, griswold2002generalized}.
+Another powerful tool to reconstruct undersampled k-space data is compressed sensing (CS), which exploits the sparsity of the reconstructed image in a hand-crafted transform domain \cite{cs-mri}.
+However, PI methods often have limited efficacy at large acceleration factors, while CS techniques have long reconstruction times due to their iterative nature and require careful fine-tuning of hyperparameters.

-Deep-learning (DL) methods have shown potential for enabling higher acceleration factors than PI and CS methods and for improving the quality of the reconstructed images \cite{hammernik2018learning,sandino2020compressed}.
-The success of these methods can be attributed to their ability to capture complex image features to effectively regularize the MRI reconstruction problem and provide much faster reconstruction times compared to CS.
+Deep-learning (DL) methods have shown potential for enabling higher acceleration factors than PI and CS methods and for improving the quality of the reconstructed images \cite{hammernik2018learning,sandino2020compressed,wang2016accelerating}.
+The success of these methods can be attributed to their ability to effectively regularize the MRI reconstruction problem and provide much faster reconstruction times compared to CS, which is critical for increasing clinical throughput.

-Despite the success of DL-based methods in MRI reconstruction, several challenges remain for widespread clinical deployment of these methods.
-One shortcoming of these methods is their dependence on large amounts of fully-sampled training data, which might be intractable to acquire for many applications such as dynamic-contrast-enhanced (DCE) imaging or volumetric time-resolved blood-flow imaging (4D-flow).
-Therefore, it is often difficult to curate large training datasets for supervised learning that solely consist of fully-sampled MR images.
-In such scenarios where fully-sampled images are scarce, techniques that can leverage information from more ubiquitous undersampled datasets are desirable.
+Despite the preliminary success of DL-based methods in MRI reconstruction methods, several challenges remain prior to their widespread clinical adoption of these approaches.
+One such challenge is their dependence on large amounts of fully-sampled (i.e. \textit{labeled\footnote{Fully-sampled MRI scans provide supervisory signals via labels to compute regression losses.} data}) training data.
+Given long scan times for fully-sampled scans, MRI acquisitions are routinely accelerated in clinical practice \cite{liu2018highly,cheng2016comprehensive,chaudhari2019combined}.
+While there are often more accelerated scans than fully-sampled scans, supervised DL reconstruction methods can only utilize fully-sampled scans for training.
+In such scenarios where fully-sampled images are scarce or absent, techniques that can leverage information from clinically available undersampled datasets are desirable.